proj-demo/emnlp/README.md

+## Future Work
-## Future Work: Incorporating Conceptual Knowledge into Knowledge-attention Encoder
+### Incorporating Conceptual Knowledge into Knowledge-attention Encoder

 #### Besides lexical knowledge, we plan to incorporate conceptual knowledge into the proposed knowledge-attention encoder.
 The conceptual knowledge which is high-level semantics of texts is acquired from encyclopedic knowledge bases such as Probase and Wikipedia.